 Pregnancy can occur even with careful measures of prevention.
 A condom can break or slip off.
 A birth control method might prove ineffective.
 But what if you’re having sex without actual intercourse?
 If you aren’t ready to be pregnant, you might be wondering about the potential risks and elements that can lead to a pregnancy.
 So many “what if” scenarios might be floating around inside your mind, leaving you to wonder what’s true and what’s fiction.
 What are the possibilities of getting pregnant without having sex?

 If you’re concerned your “what if” scenario might have led to a pregnancy, let Avenue Women’s Center be the first step you take in finding out.
 We’ve helped women face unexpected pregnancy decisions for over 35 years with free, medical-grade pregnancy tests and confidential pregnancy consultations.
 Discuss your test results and address your “what if” questions with our expert pregnancy consultants.
-Contact us today to set your free appointment at our locations in Elmhurst, Glen Ellyn/Lombard, Naperville, West Chicago, and Wood Dale, Illinois.
+Contact us today to set up your free appointment at one of our locations in Darien, Elmhurst, Glen Ellyn / Lombard, Naperville, West Chicago, or Wood Dale, Illinois.

 - Dry sex or dry humping.
 These terms describe when sex is simulated through clothing without a direct contact of genitals or direct exchange of bodily fluids.
 The clothing acts as a barrier to prevent the release of sperm into the vagina.
 However, that doesn’t completely eliminate the risk for pregnancy.
 Clothing can become entangled or moved, exposing your vulva and allowing for sperm to get close to or enter the vagina.
 Another risk is if your undergarments or clothing become saturated with semen and directly touch your vagina.
 While this is a “very slight”* risk, all it takes is one sperm to get around the barrier of clothing and fabric.